 from “On Quieting Your Heart Before God” in The Word Appears in the Flesh

 Right now most people (meaning all the people except for the firstborn sons) are in this condition.
-I say these things so clearly and these people have little reaction and still care for their fleshly enjoyments—they eat and then they sleep; they sleep and then they eat, and they do not ponder My words.
+I say these things so clearly and these people have no reaction and still care for their fleshly enjoyments—they eat and then they sleep; they sleep and then they eat, and they do not ponder My words.
 Even if they are energized, it will only be for a while, and afterward they remain the same as they were, completely unchanged, as though they did not listen to Me at all.
 These are the typical feckless humans who have no burdens—the most obvious freeloaders.
 Later, I will forsake them one by one.
 Don’t worry!
 One by one I will send them back to the bottomless pit.
 The Holy Spirit never works on this kind of person, and everything he does is a gift.
 When I speak of this gift, I mean that this is a person with no life, who is My service-doer.
 I do not want any of them and I will eliminate them (but right now they are still a little bit useful).

 from “The One Hundred and Second Utterance” in The Word Appears in the Flesh

 What does “God’s chosen people” refer to?
-After God created all things and there was mankind, God selected a group of people who followed Him, and simply called them “God’s chosen people.” … Their selection by God means that they hold great significance.
+After God created all things and there was mankind, God selected a group of people who followed Him, and they are simply called “God’s chosen people.” … Their selection by God means that they hold great significance.
 Which is to say, God wishes to make these people complete, and make them perfect, and after His work of management has finished, He will gain these people.
 Is this significance not great?
 Thus, these chosen people are of great importance to God, for they are those whom God intends to gain.
 Whereas the service-doers—well, let’s depart from God’s predestination, and first talk of their origins.
 The literal meaning of “service-doer” is one who serves.
 Those who serve are transient; they do not do so long-term, or forever, but are hired or recruited temporarily. …

 … And what is the role of these service-doers?
 To serve God’s chosen people.
 In the main, their role is to serve God’s work, to cooperate with God’s work, and to cooperate with God’s completion of His chosen people. … The identity of a service-doer is service-doer, but to God, they are one among all the things that He created—it’s simply that their role is that of service-doer.
-So what say you, as one of God’s creatures, is there a difference between a service-doer and God’s chosen people?
+As one of God’s creatures, is there a difference between a service-doer and God’s chosen people?
 In effect, there is not.
 Nominally speaking, there is a difference, in substance there is a difference, in terms of the role they play there is a difference, but God does not discriminate against these people.
 So why are these people defined as service-doers?
 You should understand this.
 The service-doers come from among the unbelievers.
 The mention of the unbelievers tells us that their past is bad: They are all atheists, in their past they were atheists, they did not believe in God, and they were hostile to God, the truth, and positive things.
 They did not believe in God and did not believe there is a God, so are they capable of understanding God’s words?
 It is fair to say that, to a large extent, they are not.
-Just as animals are incapable of understanding human words, the service-doers don’t understand what God is saying, what He requires, why He makes such requirements—these things are incomprehensible to them, they remain unenlightened.
+Just as animals are incapable of understanding human words, the service-doers don’t understand what God is saying, what He requires, why He makes such requirements—they don’t understand, these things are incomprehensible to them, they remain unenlightened.
 And for this reason, these people are not possessed of the life that we talked of.
 Without life, can people understand the truth?
 Are they equipped with the truth?
 Are they equipped with the experience and knowledge of God’s words?
-Certainly not.
-Such are the origins of the service-doers.
+(No.) Such are the origins of the service-doers.
 But since God makes these people service-doers, there are still standards to His requirements of them; He does not look down upon them, and He is not perfunctory toward them.
 Even though they don’t understand His words, and are without life, God is still kind to them, and there are still standards to His requirements of them.
 You just spoke of these standards: Being loyal to God, and doing what He says.
 In your service you must serve where needed, and must serve to the very end.
 If you can serve to the very end, if you can be a loyal service-doer, are able to serve right up to the very end, and are able to perfectly complete the commission given to you by God, then you will live a life of value, and so you will be able to remain.
 If you put in a bit more effort, if you try harder, are able to double your endeavors to know God, can speak a little of the knowledge of God, can bear testimony to God, and moreover, if you can understand something of God’s will, can cooperate in God’s work, and be somewhat mindful of God’s will, then you, this service-doer, will have a change in fortune.
 And what will this change in fortune be?
 You will no longer simply be able to remain.
 Based on your conduct and your personal aspirations and pursuit, God will make you one of the chosen ones.
 This will be your change in fortune.
 For service-doers, what is the best thing about this?
 It is that they can become one of God’s chosen people. … Is that good?
 It is, and it’s good news.
 Which is to say, service-doers can be molded.
-It is not that case that for a service-doer, when God destines you to serve, you will do so forever; that is not necessarily so.
-Based on your individual conduct, God will handle you differently, and reply to you differently.
+It is not that case that for a service-doer, when God destines him to serve, he will do so forever; that is not necessarily so.
+Based on his individual conduct, God will handle him differently, and reply to him differently.

 from “God Himself, the Unique X” in Continuation of The Word Appears in the Flesh